mkcn/fastHistory/fastHistory/tldr/tldr/pages/windows/wsl.md

 - Import a distribution from a `.tar` file
 `wsl --import {{distribution}} {{path/to/install_location}} {{path/to/distro_fs.tar}}`

-- Change the version of the specified distribution `wsl --set-version {{distribution}} {{version}}`
+- Change the version of wsl used for the specified distribution `wsl --set-version {{distribution}} {{version}}`

 - Shut down Windows Subsystem for Linux